-• To publish and distribute the latest Member Update at least four weeks prior to each RIPE Meeting 2.7 RIPE NCC External Relations The purpose of the RIPE NCC's external relations activities is to: • Support and represent the interests of the RIPE NCC's membership and the RIPE community - Communicate the RIPE NCC's role in IP address management and the technical coordination of the Internet - Win continued support for RIPE's long-established, bottom-up, industry selfregulation and promote the open structures and processes in which RIPE and the RIPE NCC operate - Ensure that the RIPE NCC and the RIPE community continue to play an effective role in the further formalisation of Internet administration, particularly technical coordination and the development of policy related to Internet number resource distribution 2.7.1 Co-ordination with Governments and Regulators Description of Activity:
+• To publish and distribute the latest Member Update at least four weeks prior to each RIPE Meeting 2.7 RIPE NCC External Relations The purpose of the RIPE NCC's external relations activities is to:

+- Support and represent the interests of the RIPE NCC's membership and the RIPE community - Communicate the RIPE NCC's role in IP address management and the technical coordination of the Internet - Win continued support for RIPE's long-established, bottom-up, industry selfregulation and promote the open structures and processes in which RIPE and the RIPE NCC operate - Ensure that the RIPE NCC and the RIPE community continue to play an effective role in the further formalisation of Internet administration, particularly technical coordination and the development of policy related to Internet number resource distribution 2.7.1 Coordination with Governments and Regulators Description of Activity:

-Building on its position as a neutral and trusted organisation with proven expertise in the technical co-ordination of IP networking, the RIPE NCC continues to develop relations with government and regulator representatives.
-The RIPE NCC facilitates Roundtable Meetings to discuss Internet management issues relevant to governments, regulators and industry partners.
+Building on its position as a neutral and trusted organisation with proven expertise in the technical coordination of IP networking, the RIPE NCC continues to develop relations with government and regulator representatives.
+This is part of continued efforts to enhance the co-operation between the public and private sector regarding Internet management issues.
+The RIPE NCC facilitates Roundtable Meetings to discuss Internet management issues relevant to governments and regulators.
 The Roundtable Meetings provide a chance for attendees to learn more about how to participate in IP address management policy-making.
-High-level discussions of IPv4/IPv6 address space and root name servers also provide attendees with an overview of the main elements involved in the technical co-ordination of the Internet.
+High-level discussions of topics such as IP address space management and root server operations also provide attendees with an overview of the main elements involved in the technical coordination of the Internet.
 Goal of Activity:

-- To develop close contact with governments and regulators with an interest in the technical co-ordination of IP networking - To explain the proven, long-standing industry self-regulatory structures of the RIRs and secure continued support for the existing registry process - To communicate the principles of Internet industry self-regulation to policy makers, both in the public and the private sector, and to encourage well-informed decisions - To encourage the participation of public and private sectors in the formation of policies related to Internet number resource distribution 2.7.2 Co-ordination with Industry Bodies Description of Activity:
+- To develop close contact with governments and regulators with an interest in the technical coordination of IP networking - To explain the proven, long-standing industry self-regulatory structures of the RIRs and secure continued support for the existing registry process - To communicate the principles of Internet industry self-regulation to policy makers in the public and the private sector, and to encourage well-informed decisions - To encourage the participation of public and private sectors in the formation of policies related to Internet number resource distribution - To bring together the public and private sector to discuss IP networking issues 2.7.2 Coordination with Industry Bodies Description of Activity:

 The RIPE NCC continues to support and represent the interests of its membership and the RIPE community to Internet industry groups.
-The main goal of these outreach activities remains the promotion of the open, bottom-up, industry self-regulatory structure common to all RIR communities in managing Internet number resources.
+The main goals of these outreach activities remains the promotion of the open, bottom-up, industry self-regulatory structure common to all RIR communities in managing Internet number resources as well as the general technical coordination needed to support the stable operation of the Internet.
 The RIPE NCC represents the interest of its members and the RIPE community by actively participating in various industry-related forums and meetings.
 Goal of Activity: